Brain2Object: Printing Your Mind from Brain Signals with Spatial Correlation Embedding: Introduction

-To summarize, the paper makes the following key contributions: \begin{itemize} \item We present an end-to-end digital fabrication system, {\it Brain2Object}, atop of the precise decoding of human brain signals that allows an individual to instantly create a real-world replica (or model) of any object in her gaze.
-The proposed system could learn an illustration of an object seen by an individual from visually-evoked EEG signals, and print a model in real-time by automatically instructing a wireless connected 3D printer. \item We propose an effective EEG decoding model by learning a dynamical graph representation, which could adaptively embed structured EEG spatial correlations during the training process.
+On top of the abovementioned computational framework, we present a mind-controlled end-to-end system called {\it Brain2Object}.
+It enables an individual to print a physical replica on an object that s/he is observing by interpreting visually evoked EEG signals in a real-time manner.
+To enable the end-to-end workflow, the proposed system gathers the user's brain activities through EEG acquisition equipment and forwards the collected EEG data to a pre-trained model which automatically recognizes the object that the user is observing. \red{Imagine that a child observes a toy, for example Pinkie Pie (from {\it My Little Pony}), belonging to her friend.
+She likes it very much and wishes that she could have one too.
+Brain2Object can make her wish a reality by translating her brain signals, when she stars at the toy, to command the 3D printer to fabricate a copy\footnote{The related ethical issues such as IP and copyright of 3D models are not the focus of this work.}.} The ability to print a replica model of any observable object could be of tremendous value to a variety of professionals including engineers, artists, construction workers, etc. To summarize, this paper makes the following key contributions: \begin{itemize} \item We present an end-to-end digital fabrication system, {\it Brain2Object}, atop of the precise decoding of human brain signals that allows an individual to instantly create a real-world replica (or model) of any object in her gaze.
+The proposed system is able to learn an illustration of an object seen by an individual from visually-evoked EEG signals, and print a model in real-time by automatically instructing a wireless connected 3D printer. \item We propose an effective EEG decoding model by learning a dynamical graph representation, which could adaptively embed structured EEG spatial correlations during the training process.
 A convolutional neural network is integrated for capturing discriminative feature representations as well as the intrinsic connections among the various EEG channels. \item The proposed approach is evaluated over a large scale benchmark dataset and a limited but locally collected dataset.
 Our method outperforms a wide range of baselines and state-of-the-art approaches in both instances, thus demonstrating the generalized nature of the approach.
 Finally, a prototype implementation demonstrates the practicality of {\it Brain2Object}. \end{itemize}